tmr08c/tmr08c.github.io/content/blog/2021-gratitude/index.md

 ### Takeaways

 I expected the aggregate data to be more useful than the individual entries.
 However, since I had to go through each record to categorize, I realized how impactful it was to read the actual entries.
-There were few enough entries that I could recognize trends without computer assistance.
-Reading the entries also triggered memories of what was going on at the time – from life events (job hunting, the passing of my dog) to small highlights (picking up croissants for breakfast, going out for a beer with a friend), I got the highlight reel of the past year.
+Reading the entries triggered memories of what was going on at the time – from life events (job hunting, the passing of my dog) to small highlights (picking up croissants for breakfast, going out for a beer with a friend), I got the highlight reel of the past year.
+The entry count was also small enough that my brain could recognize trends without having to turn to aggregations.

 Below are some of my major takeaways.

 #### Overusing answers

 There were several go-to items on my list.
 These include my partner, being excited about an upcoming weekend (or grateful the past weekend was pleasant), and coffee.
 While I _am_ grateful for these things, I think I have begun to use them as "default" entries.
 I suspect there may be value in striving for more unique entries over the next year.
-I think this limitation will force me to take more time to think about what I am grateful for and reveal how much I have to be grateful for in life.
+I predict this limitation will force me to spend more time in a headspace of gratefulness as I search the wider expanse of my gratitude.

 #### Professional life

 This year, I took on a new role to have the opportunity to work in [Elixir](https://elixir-lang.org/), something I have wanted to do for years.
 The result was multiple entries about being grateful for my new role and getting to work in Elixir (and the Elixir ecosystem as a whole).
 I also had a few entries about my gratitude towards the recruiters that helped me learn about new opportunities.

 I am grateful to everyone involved in open-source software across all technology stacks.
-Open-source software is amazing and maintainers are incredible people that often put in countless hours for little to no recognition.
+Open-source software is amazing, and maintainers are incredible people that often put in countless hours for little to no recognition.

 Looking ahead, I think I should do more than write a single sentence about being grateful for open-source maintainers.
-I am curious if [GitHub Sponsors](https://github.com/sponsors) is the best way to show proper gratitude for maintainers.
+I am curious if [GitHub Sponsors](https://github.com/sponsors) is the preferred way to show proper gratitude for maintainers.

 #### Conflicted gratitude